miughetta/dig333-devlog/README.md

 10.10.
 Changing the Color of an RGB LED <br>
 10.11.
 Using an Analog Meter as a Display <br>
 - Do this in class <br>

+## Week 8
+### Context

+    For my final project, I have begun figuring out the hardware.
+I have attached the RHT03 Humidity and Temperature Sensor to the bread board.
+I am working on attaching the BMP085 Barometric Pressure Sensor.
+Questions revolve around if the wiring is correct and how to continue with the programming.

+### Experiments
+Monk - Ch11 Digital Inputs (265-292) Recipes, Python <br>

+Recipes and outcomes: <br>
+11.0.
+Introduction <br>
+11.1.
+Connecting a Push Switch <br>
+11.2.
+Toggling with a Push Switch <br>
+11.3.
+Using a Two-Position Toggle or Slide Switch <br>
+11.4.
+Using a Center-Off Toggle or Slide Switch <br>
+11.5.
+Debouncing a Button Press <br>
+11.6.
+Using an External Pull-Up Resistor <br>
+11.7.
+Using a Rotary (Quadrature) Encoder <br>
+11.8.
+Using a Keypad <br>
+11.9.
+Detecting Movement <br>
+- See also: Adafruit RPi 12 - Sensing Movement  <br>
+11.10.
+Adding GPS to the Raspberry Pi <br>
+11.11.
+Intercepting Keypresses <br>
+11.12.
+Intercepting Mouse Movements <br>
+11.13.
+Using a Real-Time Clock Module <br>
+11.14.
+Giving the Raspberry Pi a Reset Button <br>

+Monk - Ch12 Sensors (297-325) <br>

+Recipes and outcomes: <br>
+13.0.
+Introduction <br>
+13.1.
+Using Resistive Sensors <br>
+13.2.
+Measuring Light <br>
+13.3.
+Measuring Temperature with a Thermistor <br>
+See also: Adafruit RPi 11 - ds18b20 Temperature Sensing  <br>
+13.4.
+Detecting Methane <br>
+13.5.
+Measuring CO2 Concentration <br>
+13.6.
+Measuring a Voltage <br>
+13.7.
+Reducing Voltages for Measurement <br>
+13.8.
+Using Resistive Sensors with an ADC <br>
+13.9.
+Measuring Temperature with an ADC <br>
+13.10.
+Measuring the Raspberry Pi CPU Temperature <br>
+13.11.
+Measuring Temperature, Humidity, and Pressure with a Sense HAT <br>
+13.12.
+Measuring Temperature Using a Digital Sensor <br>
+13.13.
+Measuring Acceleration with an MMA8452Q Module <br>
+13.14.
+Finding Magnetic North with the Sense HAT <br>
+13.15.
+Using the Inertial Management Unit of the Sense HAT <br>
+13.16.
+Sensing a Magnet with a Reed Switch <br>
+13.17.
+Sensing a Magnet with the Sense HAT <br>
+13.18.
+Measuring Distance Using Ultrasound <br>
+13.19.
+Measuring Distance Using a Time-of-Flight Sensor <br>
+13.20.
+Capacitive Touch Sensing <br>
+13.21.
+Reading Smart Cards with an RFID Reader/Writer <br>
+13.22.
+Displaying Sensor Values <br>
+13.23.
+Logging to a USB Flash Drive <br>